-- a) The end caps and inside of the end of all new wastewater sewer laterals (after the mini-manhole) must be painted with red acrylic paint to help with future identification.
-(Note: stormwater laterals are to be marked green). - b) The actual work of laying pipes shall be done by a registered drainlayer approved by Council. - c) A laser shall be used by the contractor for fixing line and grade, for setting the pipes to line and level and for jointing on all major pipe-laying work where possible.
-Sight boards and boning rods will only be approved on minor works, eg, infill subdivisions, or on steep gradients. - d) The deviation from design level of the pipe invert when laid shall be no greater than 20mm.
+- a) The end caps and inside of the end of all new wastewater sewer laterals (after the mini- manhole) must be painted with red acrylic paint to help with future identification.
+(Note: stormwater laterals are to be marked green). - b) The actual work of laying pipes shall be done by a drainlayer approved by Council. - c) A laser shall be used by the contractor for fixing line and grade, for setting the pipes to line and level and for jointing on all major pipe laying work where possible.
+Sight boards and boning rods will only be approved on minor works, e.g. infill subdivisions, or on steep gradients. - d) The deviation from design level of the pipe invert when laid shall be no greater than 20mm.
 The horizontal deviation from a straight line between manholes shall be no greater than 50mm.

-Note this requirement only relates to pipe grades up to 1-in-150 or steeper. - e) Pipes shall not be laid on bricks, blocks and wedges or other temporary or permanent supports except when concrete surround is to be placed. - f) Joints shall be flexible and water tight. - g) Pipes shall be kept clear of dirt, or debris, and any pipes that contain such matter shall be required to be cleaned out.
+- e) Pipes shall not be laid on bricks, blocks and wedges or other temporary or permanent supports except when concrete surround is to be placed. - f) Joints shall be flexible and water tight. - g) Pipes shall be kept clear of dirt, or debris, and any pipes that contain such matter shall be required to be cleaned out.
 The ends of pipelines are to be temporarily capped at the end of each day's work to prevent animals or foreign matter entering the pipe.

-8.5.3 Manhole Installation
+8.5.3 Manhole installation